KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 He doesn't have to go find the problem.
 The problem comes to him.

-Screen 5: Onboarding Status Tracker
+Onboarding Status Tracker

 Diamond milestone tracker at the top.
 Below: an action-needed callout if something's waiting on him, a document summary with color-coded status badges, and "Need Help?
 Message your advisor" pinned to the bottom.